paritytech/substrate/docs/DOCUMENTATION_GUIDELINES.md

 //!
 //! ### Example
 //!
 //! <Your pallet must have a few tests that cover important user journeys.
-Use https://crates.io/crates/docify to reuse your these as examples>.
+Use https://crates.io/crates/docify to reuse these as examples>.
 //!
 //! ## Code Details
 //!
-//! <inside [`pallet`] module, a template is auto-generated that leads the reader to the relevant items.
-This is just a reminder to navigate to that page.
-Don't repeat things like "See Config trait for ..." that are generated inside [`pallet`] in here>
+//! <Reminder: inside the [`pallet`] module, a template that leads the reader to the relevant items is auto-generated.
+There is no need to repeat things like "See Config trait for ...", which are generated inside [`pallet`] here anyways>
 //!
 //!
 See [`pallet`] module.
 //!